HershNagpal/webcheckers/docs/DesignDoc.md

 > suggested design improvements to address those hot spots._

 ## Testing
-> _This section will provide information about the testing performed
-> and the results of the testing._
+Tests were performed mainly by running the game server and manually creating situations in which the code could be tested.

 ### Acceptance Testing
 > _Report on the number of user stories that have passed all their